 After making these arepas you will understand why they’re so popular in Colombia, the combination of the seasoned fried dough with the fried egg is really, really good and I wouldn’t blame you if you end up eating more than one.

-½ tsp food coloring (Triguisar, Sazón Goya, Bijol, achiote or annatto)
+- ½ tsp food coloring (Triguisar, Sazón Goya, Bijol, achiote)

-3. Place one ball inside a tortilla press covered with plastic and flatten it to about ¼ inch (.60 cm) thick.
-Make sure the arepa is evenly flattened and gently press the edges with your fingers to get rid of any cracks.
-Repeat this process with the rest of the dough. **Note: You can also form the arepas with your hands or with the help of a plate, pan or rolling pin.
+- Place one ball inside a tortilla press covered with plastic and flatten it to about ¼ inch (.60 cm) thick.
+Make sure the arepa is evenly flat and gently press the edges with your fingers to get rid of any cracks.
+Repeat this process with the rest of the dough.

-4. Gently place the arepa in oil that has been preheated at 350ºF (180ºC) and let it sink to the bottom.
-Once the arepa rises to the surface, start covering it with more oil with the help of a large spoon for about 2-3 minutes.
+- Gently place the arepa in oil that has been pre-heated at 350ºF (180ºC) and let it sink to the bottom.
+Once the arepa rises to the surface start covering it with more oil with the help of a large spoon for about 2-3 minutes.
 This will make the arepa puff up.
-Then, take it out of the oil and place it on paper towels to drain.
+Then take it out of the oil and drain it on paper towels.
 Repeat this process with every arepa.

-5. Crack one egg into a cup that has a pointy lip and season with salt and pepper to taste.
-Repeat with this process with all your eggs.
+- In the meantime crack one egg into a cup that has a pointy lip and season with salt and pepper to taste.

-6. Once the arepa is cool enough to handle, make an incision with a sharp knife about 1½ inches (3.5 cm) wide on the side of the arepa to make a small pocket.
-Then, carefully pour the seasoned egg inside and immediately place the arepa back in the hot oil and fry it for another 2-3 minutes or until the egg is cooked through.
-Repeat with every arepa.
+- Once the arepa is cool enough to handle, make an incision with a sharp knife about 1½ inches (3.5 cm) wide on the side of the arepa to make a small pocket.
+Then carefully pour the seasoned egg inside and immediately place the arepa back in the hot oil and fry it for another 2-3 minutes or until the egg is cooked through.
+Repeat this process with every arepa.

-7. Remove the arepa from the oil and let it drain on paper towels.
+- Remove the arepa from the hot oil and let it drain on paper towels.
 Serve immediately.